miappks/VBStarter-Alkoholrechner/README.md

 Starterproject for VB .Net and Visual Studio

-I hope you don't need the app to calculate your alcohol consumption.😁 I build this App __only__ to learn Visual Basic .NET, but the calculations are all valid.
+I hope you don't need the app to calculate your alcohol consumption😁.
+I build this App __only__ to learn Visual Basic .NET, but the calculations are all valid.